Treatment Updated Medically Reviewed 7 min read

 Conditional survival at 3 years6.1 years median

-Patients surviving 7 years after CRS/HIPEC have minimal risk of mesothelioma recurrence and can be considered functionally cured.
+The overall and conditional survival curves flatten after year 6, which means patients who reach that mark have minimal risk of mesothelioma recurrence and can be considered functionally cured.

 Cure Is Possible

-Unlike pleural mesothelioma, peritoneal mesothelioma treated with CRS/HIPEC has a real cure rate.
-Long-term data shows 43.6% of patients who reach 7 years appear to be cured.
+Unlike pleural mesothelioma, peritoneal mesothelioma treated with CRS/HIPEC shows a real long-term cure signal.
+In the largest single-center series, survival curves flatten after year 6, meaning patients who reach that mark appear to be cured.

 Recurrence Patterns